optimizely/zuora-client-python/docs/PaymentMethodsApi.md

 Cancel authorization

 **Note:** If you wish to enable this feature, submit a request at [Zuora Global Support](http://support.zuora.com/).
 Allows you to cancel an authorization.
-The payment gateways that support this operation include Verifi, CyberSource 1.28, and CyberSource 1.97.
+The payment gateways that support this operation include Verifi, CyberSource 1.28, CyberSource 1.97, Chase Paymentech Orbital, and Ingenico ePayments.

 ### Example
 ```python